How Does Paintless Dent Repair Work? The Complete PDR Process

 Glue pull repair $100 to $250 1 to 2 hours

-Insurance may cover PDR under comprehensive coverage, especially for weather events.
-Deductible size determines out-of-pocket cost, so owners should compare repair estimates with policy terms before filing.
+Insurance can cover PDR under comprehensive coverage, especially for weather-related damage.
+Your deductible size determines what comes out of pocket, so compare the repair estimate against your policy terms before filing.

 Marcus T., Denver (hail dents on hood)

-After a spring storm, Marcus found 11 hail dents on the hood of his 2022 Honda Accord.
-A PDR technician completed damage mapping, then reached the backside through wheel well access and strategic openings.
-Over about two hours, the tech corrected each dent in sequence.
-Result: the hood looked factory-new, cost was $380, service was completed the same day, and his insurer covered it under comprehensive with no depreciation.
+After a spring storm, Marcus found 11 hail dents on his 2022 Honda Accord hood.
+A PDR tech mapped the damage and accessed the backside through wheel well openings.
+Two hours later, the hood looked factory-new.
+Cost: $380.
+Same-day service.
+His insurer covered it under comprehensive with no depreciation applied.

 Sandra K., Phoenix (single shopping cart door ding)